All Aging & Human Services offices are now open to the public.

 The Department of Corrections office is open to the public.
 Face-to-face appointments will be conducted by appointment only.
 If you have questions, please call 913-715-4524 or email [email protected].

-The Elmore Center will be closed to the public until further notice but will begin providing day services to a small number of current persons served in mid- to late May as part of its phased reopening plan.
+The Elmore Center will be closed to the public until further notice but has begun providing day services to a small number of current persons served as part of its phased reopening plan.
 Visit Johnson County Developmental Supports for the latest information.

 Up-to-date information is available at courts.jocogov.org.